-- Step 1.
-Identifying LVM volume groups for conversion. - Step 2.
-Analyzing an LVM group to see if conversion is possible. - Step 3.
-Taking actions to make conversion possible if analysis fails. - Step 4.
-Backing up your LVM configuration and user data. - Step 5.
-Planning for new VxVM logical volume names. - Step 6.
-Stopping application access to volumes in the volume group to be converted. - Step 7.
-Converting a volume group. - Step 8.
-Taking actions if conversion fails. - Step 9.
-Implementing changes for new VxVM logical volume names - Step 10.
-Restarting applications on the new VxVM volumes. - Step 11.
+- 1. Identifying LVM volume groups for conversion. - 2.
+Analyzing an LVM group to see if conversion is possible. - 3.
+Taking actions to make conversion possible if analysis fails. - 4.
+Backing up your LVM configuration and user data. - 5.
+Planning for new VxVM logical volume names. - 6.
+Stopping application access to volumes in the volume group to be converted. - 7.
+Converting a volume group. - 8.
+Taking actions if conversion fails. - 9.
+Implementing changes for new VxVM logical volume names - 10.
+Restarting applications on the new VxVM volumes. - 11.
 Tailoring your VxVM configuration.

 These steps are described in detail in later sections of this chapter.
-Annotated examples on how to use vxvmconvert are shown in "Examples" on page 30.
-For information on restoring back to your original LVM configuration See "Restoring the LVM Volume Group Configuration: on page 19.
+Annotated examples on how to use vxvmconvert are shown in "Examples" on page 25.
+For information on restoring back to your original LVM configuration refer to "Restoring the LVM Volume Group Configuration" on page 22.